 Dynamic/behavioral analysis report

-If the sample was submitted for dynamic/behavioral analysis the associated report will be generated and made available for the sample.
-If the submitter selected or the automated submission process identifies multiple operating systems that the samples need to be analyzed in, multiple reports will be made available.
+If the sample was submitted for dynamic/behavioral analysis, the associated report will be generated and made available for the sample.
+If you selected or the automated submission process identified multiple operating systems that the samples need to be analyzed in, multiple reports will be available.

 General